AshkanMoradi/AshkanMoradi/README.md

-## Ashkan Moradi (Data Analyst and Business Intelligence Developer), Toronto, ON, Canada 👋
+## Ashkan Moradi (Data Analyst and Business Intelligence Developer), Toronto, ON 👋

 Results-driven Data Analyst with several years of experience in business intelligence, data analytics, and ERP systems.
 Proven ability to design interactive dashboards, automate reporting, and deliver actionable insights using tools like Power